The Recipe Rut

 There is one more method I have found to be fantastic for the practicality of meal planning.
 Let someone else do it for you!
 Blue Apron is a great way to take some of the stress off when planning meals for the week because you can have three whole meals (sides and all) delivered right to your door.
 I just finished a box from Blue Apron last week and it was delicious!
 They send such interesting flavor profiles and ingredients.
 For example, in the last order, we received Cod Sandwiches, Spicy Hoision Chicken and Broccoli, and Spiced Beef Skewers.
 That last recipe included a side dish of baked squash that we absolutely loved, plain and simple.
 We are adding it to our side dish rotation.

 Besides being interesting, the Blue Apron recipes are shockingly easy to execute.
 They send very professional step-by-step instructions with pictures to help you prepare these delicious meals!
 So why don’t you diversify your recipe bank and experience new flavors?
-Get three free meals, or $30 off your first family plan order shipped straight to you by clicking my link and get a taste of the action!
+Get $40 off your first two boxes shipped straight to you by clicking my link and get a taste of the action!

 A Much Needed Improvement